-- 5. The market's assessment is determined at any point in time by the use of the simple average of forward quoted prices as reported by various media and other services, over a period of 21 business days for a basket of pricing points, and pricing indices that reflect the Company's gas supply acquisition arrangements. - 6.
-The Company prepared its gas supply forecast based upon a 21-day average of various indices from August 1, 2014 to August 29, 2014 for the 12 months commencing January 1, 2015 (Exhibit D1, Tab 2, Schedule 7) and applied these monthly prices to the 2015 budgeted annual volume of gas purchases. - 7.
-In an effort to isolate the impact of commodity costs changes, the Company removed the impact of the updated price forecast and the October 1, 2014 QRAM prices in a fashion similar to that used in the determination of the 2014 gas cost budget that was filed in EB-2012-0459. - 8.
-Any variance between the actual commodity cost and the forecasted prices will be captured in the 2015 Purchased Gas Variance Account ("PGVA").
-Also, any variation in the forecasted transportation tolls and the actual tolls will be captured in the 2015 PGVA.
-While the Company has prepared the 2015 forecast assuming that it will be acquiring gas in 2015 via traditional transportation paths (i.e., TCPL, Alliance/Vector) the possibility does exist in the future to acquire gas via alternative means. - Enbridge proposes that the 2015 volumetric forecast as set out at Exhibit D1, Tab 2, Schedule 4 be used, on an interim basis, for the purpose of deriving reference prices in 2015 QRAM applications by Enbridge, until such time as a final decision in this proceeding is implemented.
-Following Board approval of 2015 volumes any adjustments, if necessary, will be made within the next QRAM application.
+- The price assumptions reflect the market's assessment (as at the time of preparation of this evidence) of the different expected delivery points for the Company's forecast of gas supply. - 5.
+The market's assessment is determined at any point in time by the use of a simple average of forward quoted prices as reported by various media and other services, over a period of 21 business days for a basket of pricing points and pricing indices that reflect the Company's gas supply acquisition arrangements. - 6.
+The Company prepared its gas supply price forecast based upon a 21-day average of various indices from May 1, 2015 to May 29, 2015 for the 12 months commencing January 1, 2016 (Exhibit D1, Tab 2, Schedule 7) and applied these monthly prices to the 2016 budgeted annual volume of gas purchases. - 7.
+In an effort to isolate the impact of commodity costs changes the Company removed the impact of the updated price forecast and the July 1, 2015 QRAM prices in a fashion similar to that used in the determination of the 2015 gas cost budget that was filed in EB-2014-0276. - Any variance between the actual commodity cost and the forecasted prices will be captured in the 2016 Purchased Gas Variance Account ("PGVA").
+Also, any variation in the forecasted transportation tolls and the actual tolls will be captured in the 2016 PGVA.

-Filed: 2014-11-28 EB-2014-0276 Exhibit D1 Tab 2 Schedule 1 Page 4 of 11 Plus Appendix A
+Filed: 2015-09-28 EB-2015-0114 Exhibit D1 Tab 2 Schedule 1 Page 4 of 10 Plus Appendix A